ShubhamAnnigeri/tinyECC-ArduinoIDE/README.md

 ```
 ### Important Note:
 - Encryption and decryption, being intensive processes, will take significant time when executed on Arduino-based microcontrollers.
-- Encryption and decryption times will increase with increase in the lengt of plaintext and ciphertext.
+- Encryption and decryption times will increase with increase in the length of plaintext and ciphertext.
 - Mapping tables occupy space in program memory.
-The mapping table will occupy 512, 256, or 20 bytes in your program memory based on 256, 128, 10-element mapping tables respectively.
+The mapping table will occupy 1024, 512, or 40 bytes in your program memory based on 256, 128, 10-element mapping tables respectively.
 - Keep a track of plaintext and ciphertext lengths as these can consume significant space in your RAM.
 Keep plaintext length within limits.